DarvanneTapayan/inventory_management/README.md

 https://github.com/DarvanneTapayan/inventory_management open for source code Extensions used: xampp, php vanilla, chatgpt, mysql phpmyadmin, visual studio code, github desktop

+Reminders:
+1. Make sure you import the database inventory_managemeny.sql into phpmyadmin.
+2. Make sure to paste the source code in the HTDOCS otherwise it won't work.
+3. This is not complete yet but you can help me modify and enhance the code.
+4. Have fun.

 ### Inventory Management System User Guide

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------